-- Policy 2.7.1: Where centers and connections overlap with special districts as defined within the LDC, those design overlays would override the design criteria outlined in this policy language. - Policy 2.7.2: Place buildings fronting and oriented to public streets and public spaces.
+2.7.1: Where Centers and Connections overlap with current or future special districts as defined within the LDC, those design overlays would override the design criteria outlined in this policy language.

+- 2.7.2: For evaluation of rezonings utilizing the bonus, non-residential development fronting C&Cs shall not have uses that have little to no pedestrian activity or transit trips (e.g., warehousing or storage) or are high car trip generating uses not designed in a manner compatible with the creation of walkable places.
+Site design shall include safe, continuous, and connected walk and bike facilities fronting the corridors. - 2.7.3: Place buildings fronting and oriented to public streets and public spaces.
 To maintain building continuity, the majority of the lot width should be occupied by a building located at the setback or build-to line.
-There shall be no vehicular parking or circulation between the building and the street and service areas must be located to the rear or side of the building. - Policy 2.7.3: Design building facades with distinct base, middle, and top.
-Facades must be designed to reduce the monolithic appearance of blank/unadorned walls through the use of wall projections and/or recesses, windows, doors, and/or changes in plane, material, or color. - Policy 2.7.4: To provide appropriate transitions to existing neighborhoods, locate the taller buildings on parcels directly fronting C&Cs with transitions in height where C&C development abuts lower density/intensity development.
+There shall be no vehicular parking or circulation between the building and the street and service areas must be located to the rear or side of the building. - 2.7.4: Design building facades with distinct base, middle, and top.
+Facades must be designed to reduce the monolithic appearance of blank/unadorned walls through the use of wall projections and/or recesses, windows, doors, and/or changes in plane, material, or color. - 2.7.5: All development shall be required to provide connected sidewalks that accommodate higher pedestrian volumes and provide adequate direct pedestrian access from the public sidewalk to the building.
+The primary building pedestrian entrance(s) shall be visible and directly connected with the sidewalk or multi-purpose pathway within the street on which building is fronting via a minimum 5-foot-wide direct sidewalk connection. - 2.7.6: When utilizing the bonus, gated communities are not allowed.
+Demonstrate cross-parcel connections between new development sites and adjacent parcels to create connectivity. - 2.7.7: Avoid overly large block sizes to maintain a walkable scale and promote access between destinations and transit stops. - 2.7.8: To provide appropriate transitions to existing neighborhoods, locate the taller buildings on parcels directly fronting C&Cs with transitions in height where C&C development abuts lower density/intensity development.
 Building volumes are divided to appear as smaller volumes grouped together.
-Volume breaks may be achieved by volume projections and recesses, and varying volume heights and roof lines. - Policy 2.7.5: Configure projects in the C&Cs to allow for phased intensification. - Buildings constructed in early phases of a multi-phase project should be aligned fronting primary streets. - Parking lots should be laid out to accommodate future buildings and parking structures. - Utilities should be located and designed to permit ultimate build out at maximum intensity with minimal disruption to improvements delivered in earlier phases of the project. - Policy 2.7.6: Attention must be given to the manner in which surrounding neighbors will access the site.
-Pedestrian connections must be optimized through the public realm.
-All development shall be required to provide adequate direct pedestrian access from the public sidewalk to the building within C&Cs. - Policy 2.7.7: When utilizing the bonus, gated communities are not allowed.
-Demonstrate cross-parcel connections between new development sites and adjacent parcels to create connectivity. - Policy 2.7.8: Provide sidewalks that accommodate higher pedestrian volumes and provide ample space for expanded frontage zone, a pedestrian clear zone, and a curb zone fronting C&Cs.
-Streets fronting C&Cs should be designed with the following: - A frontage zone between the front building façade and pedestrian clear zone designed to accommodate building entries, sidewalk café space, and other building frontage amenities. - A pedestrian clear zone without vertical obstruction between 5-7 feet width in residential settings and 8-12 feet width in commercial settings. - A curb zone between the pedestrian clear zone and the street for street furniture, bus shelters, lighting, utility poles, landscaping, street trees, rain gardens, or micromobility parking. - A parking and curb extension zone as an option to allow additional space for onstreet parking, curb extensions, transit shelters, stormwater management features, bike racks, micromobility parking, or bicycle facilities.
-Curb extensions should be considered near intersections and midblock crossing locations to provide additional protected pedestrian space and pedestrian-scaled amenities.

-- Policy 2.7.9: Landscaping shall focus less on hiding the building from the road and more on providing shade, accentuating buildings and public spaces, and screening residential from non-residential uses. - Policy 2.7.10: For projects over 5 acres that are multifamily, mixed-use, or non-residential, no less than 10% of the development should be dedicated to green space or open space.
-Options include but are not limited to greenways, parks, and trail connections.
-This requirement should be coordinated with the community gathering places policy within the Comprehensive Plan as well as applicable LDC language.
+Volume breaks may be achieved by volume projections and recesses, and varying volume heights and roof lines. - 2.7.9: Configure projects in the C&Cs to allow for phased intensification. - Buildings constructed in early phases of a multi-phase project should be aligned fronting primary streets. - Parking lots should be laid out to accommodate future buildings and parking structures. - Utilities should be located and designed to permit ultimate build out at maximum intensity with minimal disruption to improvements delivered in earlier phases of the project. - 2.7.10: Landscaping shall focus on providing shade, accentuating buildings and public spaces, and screening residential from non-residential uses. - 2.7.11: For projects over 5 acres that are multifamily, mixed-use, or non-residential, no less than 10% of the development should be dedicated to public green space or open space.
+Options include greenways, parks, and trail connections.